Madhuudole/Real-Time-Data-Processing-System-for-Weather-Monitoring-with-Rollups-and-Aggregates/README.md

 # Real-Time-Data-Processing-System-for-Weather-Monitoring-with-Rollups-and-Aggregates
 ZEOTAP INTERN ASSIGNMENT TASK 2 :Real-Time Data Processing System for Weather Monitoring with Rollups and Aggregates
-Objective:
+## Objective:
-Develop a real-time data processing system to monitor weather conditions and provide summarized insights using rollups and aggregates.
+Developing  a real-time data processing system to monitor weather conditions and provide summarized insights using rollups and aggregates.
 The system will utilize data from the OpenWeatherMap API (https://openweathermap.org/).
-Data Source:
+## Data Source:
 The system will continuously retrieve weather data from the OpenWeatherMap API.
 You will need to sign up for a free API key to access the data.
 The API provides various weather parameters, and for this assignment, we will focus on: